Supplier Code of Conduct

 Some of those standards are legal requirements but others simply depend on acting honestly, openly and with integrity.
 Our business is founded on fair play and doing the right thing.

-We strongly encourage suppliers to exceed the requirements of this Code and promote best practice and continuous improvement throughout their operations and third-party relationships.
+We strongly encourage suppliers to exceed the requirements of this Code, align to the UN SDGs and promote best practice and continuous improvement throughout their operations and third-party relationships.

 Any new Entain supplier must read and agree to this Code prior to their onboarding with Entain.
 This Code will be reviewed annually and may be amended from time to time (with any amendments notified via email).